A Growing Issue: Age Discrimination in New York

 Had the court not revisited his claim, Michael Franchino would be just another aged member of the workforce who had been let go without so much as a sufficient explanation or justification.
 Fortunately, Mr. Franchino and his lawyers knew how to spot the signs of age discrimination, but this is not always easy.
 Age discrimination, more than other forms of discrimination, received great attention in the 1980s and 1990s when companies around the globe downsized older workers in large numbers.
 As such, companies have experience not only in creating the circumstances that give rise to age discrimination, but in hiding it.

 The case of Michael Franchino is symptomatic of a growing issue in New York and around the United States that age discrimination claims are often not discovered or, if discovered, are often dismissed before trial, depriving the plaintiff of their day in court.

 How to Find Help

 Cases of age discrimination too often strip people of their livelihoods and make people feel like an item rather than a person.
-The Law Office of Christopher Q. Davis is here to help humanize your situation by making a careful and skilled evaluation to all of your age discrimination concerns.
+The Working Solutions Law Firm is here to help humanize your situation by making a careful and skilled evaluation to all of your age discrimination concerns.
 The first step is to ask an attorney knowledgeable in this area of the law to assist you in evaluating your claims.
 Lawyers often provide this service for free, as does our firm, for the sake of educating the public and determining which clients the firm should retain.
 Contact a lawyer to discuss, and our law firm is one of many happy to assist.
 Call us today for a consultation at (646) 430-7930.